-A. The State of the Health Funds Report (the Report) gives consumers extra information to help them make more informed decisions about their private health insurance cover.
+A. The Ombudsman has a legislative obligation to produce the State of the Health Funds Report (the Report), the purpose of which is give consumers extra information to help them make more informed decisions about their private health insurance cover.